puppetlabs/puppet-docs/source/puppet/5.0/config_file_auth.markdown

 >
 > The default location of the new `auth.conf` is `/etc/puppetlabs/puppetserver/conf.d/auth.conf`.
 See [the Puppet Server `auth.conf` docs][server_auth_conf] for details.

-## About Puppet's HTTPS API
+{.:concept}

-(For full details about Puppet's HTTPS API, see [the API reference][api].)
+## Puppet's HTTPS API

 The Puppet agent service requests configurations over HTTPS, and the Puppet master application provides several HTTPS endpoints to support this.
 (For example, requesting a catalog uses a different endpoint than submitting a report.)
 There are also a few endpoints that aren't used by Puppet agent.

-Since some endpoints should have restricted access (for example, a node shouldn't request another node's configuration catalog), the Puppet master has a list of access rules for all of its HTTPS services.
+Because some endpoints should have restricted access (for example, a node shouldn't request another node's configuration catalog), the Puppet master has a list of access rules for all of its HTTPS services.
 You can edit these rules in `auth.conf`.

 ## Location